 Compliance And Adaptation

-Although budget proposals did not directly give any respite to partnership firms, an increase in allowable deductions for remuneration paid to work partners has met taxpayers’ expectations partly.
-The new TDS regime will require partnership firms to adapt and ensure compliance from the next financial year.
+Although budget proposals did not directly give any respite to partnership firms, an increase in allowable deductions for remuneration paid to work partners has partly met taxpayers’ expectations.
+The new Tax Deducted at Source regime will require partnership firms to adapt and ensure compliance from the next financial year.

 Ensuring Smooth Implementation